 It is important that all information associated with each sample (identified by a unique ID number) is recorded in a data sheet and then entered in the computer in the appropriate excel sheet.
-Tubes must be labelled with the below table (Table 10-1) and insert a piece of paper inside with all necessary information.
+Tubes must be labelled with the below table (Table 10-1)26.
 When hairs are found in the faeces, these should be dried and stored separately in a paper envelope for isotope analysis (see section 9.1.1).